manwar/theweeklychallenge/content/blog/perl-weekly-challenge-204.md

 <br>

-Last week, we missed the target by a bit but I am confident we would get there with some late submissions.
-Thank you `Team PWC`.

-**UPDATE:** Few days later we received some more contributions and we finally reached the magic figure.
-Thank you everyone once again.
+The combined effort of the team, once again, made us cross over the line, little late though.
+Having this week, the margin is a bit big, so I doubt we get over the magic number.
+Prove me wrong.
+Thank you `Team PWC` for your support and contributions..

 | | | | |
 | :---: | :---: | :---: | :---: |